Sylvance/izingxoxo/README.md

 - Go through each file under lib directory.
 - Use the sample class and spec as a starting point.
+- Run `bin/console` to start the interactive console.

 ## Development